Premium Proxies (Residential IPs)

 To use Premium Proxies with ZenRows®, simply add the parameter premium_proxy=true

 to your request.
-This will ensure that a residential IP is used, significantly increasing the chances of successful scraping, especially on websites with robust security.
+This will ensure that a residential IP is used, significantly increasing the chances of successful scraping, especially on websites with robust security measures.

 Geolocation

-Sometimes, the content you’re trying to scrape is region-restricted, meaning it’s only available in specific countries or regions.
-Geolocation allows you to choose the country from which the request is made, giving you access to geo-restricted content.
-ZenRows supports over 190+ countries, providing broad global coverage.
+Some content is region-restricted and only accessible from specific countries or regions.
+Geolocation allows you to choose the country from which your request originates, enabling access to geo-restricted content.
+ZenRows supports geolocation across 190+ countries.

-.
-Geolocation requires Premium Proxies to be enabled, as datacenter IPs cannot be geolocated with accuracy.
+Geolocation requires Premium Proxies to be enabled, as datacenter IP addresses cannot provide accurate geolocation.
+To use geolocation, add both premium_proxy=true

-By using the proxy_country parameter, ZenRows® will route your request through a residential proxy in the specified country, helping you access region-specific content seamlessly.
+parameter, ZenRows routes your request through a residential proxy in the specified country, enabling access to region-specific content.

 When to Use Geolocation